-Magnificent Bird of Paradise (Diphyllodes magnificus) is a paradise bird that lives in tropical rainforest of New Guinea especially in mid-mountain region.
+Magnificent Bird of Paradise (Diphyllodes magnificus) is a paradise bird that lives in hill and mid-mountain forest of New Guinea especially.
 The male and female birds are sexually dimorphic.
 They can easily be watched at their display court.
-The recommended destinations for watching the Magnificent Bird of Paradise are Ayapokiar village in Tambrauw mountains and several places in Arfak range.
+The recommended destinations for watching the Magnificent Bird of Paradise are Ayapokiar and Fef in Tambrauw mountains and several places in Arfak range.

-There is a nice guesthouse located in Ayapokiar village which visitors can stay during their tour in the region.
+There are guesthouses located in Ayapokiar and Fef which visitors can stay during their tour in the region.
 To go to the village, you need to fly from Manokwari city to District Kebar.
 After that, you can continue your trip to District Senopi where you will need to meet a Catholic priest who works in the district.
-He can organize a 4WD transport car that can bring you to Ayapokiar village.
+He can organize a 4WD transport car that can bring you to Ayapokiar or Fef.
 Before leaving for the village, inform him.

 Male Magnificent Bird of Paradise hops from one sapling to another chasing and displaying his beautiful feather to his female counterparts that come to his display court.
 He expands his chest, back feather and plays his tailed antennas to attract the female bird that he likes.
 If she is impressed with the beauty of his performance, she will give an ok gesture to him for mating.